equk/11ty-equk/src/posts/2023-06-10-Blog Using Eleventy.md

 ![11ty logo](../_media/images/11ty-200.png)

-Eleventy seems really popular among web tech bloggers so I wanted to give it a proper chance by attempting to move my blog to it.
+Eleventy seems really popular among web technology blogs so I wanted to give it a proper chance by attempting to move my blog to it.

 I have been thinking of redesigning my blog for a while & maybe even moving away from Gatsby.